Sports Anti-Doping Rules

 Anti-Doping Rule Violations (ADRVs)

-The rule violations
+The rule violations (a summary)

 - Presence of a prohibited substance, or its metabolites or markers, in an athlete’s sample;